Structure and contents

 The Master’s degree is obtained after fulfilment of the 90 ECTS.
 Students may also decide to prolong their stay in the program for one additional semester, during which they can make first experiences with scientific research for a potential academic career, for example within the prestigious and world-renowned SFI PhD Programme in Finance.
 The master’s thesis awards an additional 30 ECTS, bringing up the total to 120 ECTS.
 Alternatively, students may build a first-hand industry experience through an internship.

-The program is accredited by the Swiss Finance Institute.
+The programme is accredited by the Swiss Finance Institute.